akinsho/bufferline.nvim/README.md

 nnoremap <silent> gb :BufferLinePick<CR>
 ```

-then pick the a buffer by typing the character for that specific
+then pick a buffer by typing the character for that specific
 buffer that appears

 ![Bufferline Pick](./screenshots/bufferline_pick.gif "Bufferline Pick functionality")